diga-tech/Destinology_ML/README.md

 This repository contains the code for a landmark recognition project focusing on landmarks in Indonesia.
 The project utilizes TensorFlow and Convolutional Neural Networks (CNN) to achieve accurate landmark recognition.

 ### Dataset
+The dataset includes a diverse collection of images featuring various landmarks in Indonesia.
+Preprocessing steps are included to ensure optimal model training.
-Our dataset comprises a total of 1.749 images distributed across 6 classes, with the following specifications.
+Our dataset comprises a total of **1.749** images distributed across 6 classes, with the following specifications.
 | Class | Amount of Images |
 |:------:|:----------:|
 | Candi-Borobudur | 249 Images |